What is Council Tax

 - a building owned by a registered social landlord which is waiting for demolition

-- a property which is unoccupied because it is difficult to let separately (for example a granny flat).
+- a property which is unoccupied because it is difficult to let separately (for example a granny flat)

 If you think that your property should be exempt, you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

-Who has to pay council tax
+Who has to pay Council Tax

 Usually, the person living in a property will be the liable person, but sometimes it will be the owner of the property who will be liable to pay.

-The owner will be liable if:-
+The owner will be liable if the property is:

-- the properties are bed and breakfast establishments or hotels
+- a bed and breakfast or hotel

-If you think that the owner of the property should be paying the council tax, you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.
+If you think that the owner of the property should be paying the Council Tax, you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

-The hierarchy of liability is:-
+The hierarchy of liability is:

 - a resident who owns all or part of the property